sithmel/async-deco/README.md

 * serialize: it is an optional function that serialize the value stored (takes a value, returns a value).
 It can be used for pruning part of the object we don't want to save
 * deserialize: it is an optional function that deserialize the value stored (takes a value, returns a value).
 * getTags: a function that returns an array of tags.
 You can use that for purging a set of items from the cache (see the purgeCache decorator).
 To use this option you should pass the cache object rather than rely on the default (see the section below).
+* doCacheIf: a function that takes the result of the function and returns true if we want to cache the result.
+By default it always returns true.

 #### Use a specific cache engine
 If you define the cache engine externally you can share between multiple decorators (cache, purgeCache, fallbackCache).
 These are equivalent: